This page was reviewed under our medical and editorial policy by

 Advanced: Stage 3 or 4 NLPHL has spread to parts of the body distant from the original cancer.

 Lymphomas can be either indolent or aggressive.
-NLPHL is an indolent lymphoma type, meaning it grows slowly.
+NLPHL is an indolent lymphoma type, meaning it typically grows slowly.

 For early-stage patients without B symptoms, site radiation therapy is the most common treatment—and it may be the only treatment needed.
 It’s also called external beam therapy and uses external radiation beams to specifically target the tumor.